Ankit404butfound/PyWhatKit/README.md

 #### Some common errors

-**Video not opening** - Make sure the topic exists or you have provided proper spelling
+**Video not opening** - Make sure the topic exists, or you have provided proper spelling

 ## kit.search()

-This function can be used to make a google search for any term
+This function can be used to make a Google search for any term

 ![](https://raw.githubusercontent.com/Ankit404butfound/PyWhatKit/master/Images/search.PNG)